UpdatedMarch 18, 2022

 Optimize videos for search, which in turn helps users discover your video.
 Video titles, descriptions (limited to 1,000 characters) and tags are essential components to SEO discoverability and attracting viewers.

 Start by developing a strategic plan and editorial calendar for your YouTube channel.
 Then you can schedule other social platforms to promote your videos and drive traffic to your channel.
 Facebook, LinkedIn and Twitter enable YouTube videos to play within their platform, so make sure to have a call-to-action at the end of your videos encouraging viewers to subscribe to your channel.
 Also within your channel profile, make sure to link your other social accounts so viewers follow you on a variety of social media.

 Some marketers and individuals also use YouTube as a profit center by having at least 1,000 subscribers and a sponsored video or ad.
 YouTube revenue depends on how many people watch (1,000 views equals about $1.50), adblock use and the amount of sponsored videos.

 You can now break your videos into sections so viewers can easily jump to specific segments.
 Add your own video chapters (by adding timestamps and titles), or allow YouTube to create automatic chapters.
 When viewers hover over the different segments in the scrub bar, they will be able to see the section titles and previews.

 Almost every year YouTube makes small site renovations to improve the user experience.
 This year, users can now filter what type of content they see on the home page based on their preferences and topics they watch regularly.

-Are you part of the 91% percent of small businesses that needs to include YouTube in your marketing?
+Now's the time to include YouTube in your marketing strategy.
 Creating an attractive profile, high-quality videos and promoting your channel will benefit your business by generating more leads, increasing your brand awareness and boosting sales revenue.
 Videos are are an integral component to content marketing efforts and represent a huge business opportunity.